 Note: You must perform this procedure only to place the Oracle Database or recovery files on a separate file system from the Oracle base directory.

 To create directories for the Oracle database or recovery files on separate file systems from the Oracle base directory:

-- 1. Use the following to determine the free disk space on each mounted file system: - # df -k - 2.
-From the display, identify the file systems to use:
+1. Use the following to determine the free disk space on each mounted file system: